-Here are the main benefits of overclocking graphics card.
+Here are the main benefits of overclocking a graphics card.

 Better Performance – The main benefit you get from overclocking is the performance increase.
-Buy running the GPU (Graphics Processing Unit) and Memory at higher frequencies you can get up to 25% or more increase in performance.
-The amount of performance increase varies with graphics card because every graphics card has different levels of overclocking potential.
+By running the GPU (Graphics Processing Unit) and Memory at higher frequencies you can get up to a 25% or more increase in performance.
+The amount of performance increase varies from one graphics card to another because every graphics card has different levels of overclocking potential.
 Some graphics cards can be overclocked to a greater extent while some are bad overclockers.

-Cost Effective – Overclocking can also save you money because you can get more performance from your current graphics card without having to buy a newer one.
-This is only helpful to a certain extent because eventually you have to buy a new graphics card for latest high-end games that supports only the newer graphics cards.
+Cost-Effective – Overclocking can also save you money because you can get more performance from your current graphics card without having to buy a newer one.
+This is only helpful to a certain extent because eventually, you have to buy a new graphics card for the latest high-end games that support only the newer graphics cards.